janvt/home-assistant/streamdeck/README.md

 - **Stream Deck not detected** — check `docker compose logs`, confirm it shows up in `lsusb` on the host, and verify USB access (privileged or udev rule).
+- **`TransportError: Failed to write feature report (-1)`** (crash at `deck.reset()`) — the deck enumerated but rejected a USB write.
+Stop the restart loop with `docker compose down`, unplug/replug the Stream Deck, then `docker compose up`.
+If it persists, it's a USB-link issue: put the deck on a USB 2.0 port or powered hub (the Pi 5's USB 3.0 ports can be flaky with Stream Decks) and watch `dmesg -w` while replugging for reset/power errors.
 - **`ConnectionRefusedError` on port 443** — the host is reachable but nothing answers on that port.
 HA on a LAN IP speaks plain `ws` on `8123`, not `wss` on `443`; set `HASS_HOST=<ip>:8123` and `WEBSOCKET_PROTOCOL=ws`.